 - In the Philippines, a black butterfly or moth that enters the home symbolizes death, as the superstition that someone in the family has died or will die soon.

 - In Devonshire, an old practice was that the whole county would rush to find the first butterfly in the area at the start of the new year.
 Those who killed the first butterfly would be spared from bad luck for the rest of the year.

 The Butterfly Effect

-Butterfly tattoo designs can also be a reference to what’s known as the Butterfly Effect.
-It’s a concept in chaos theory which states that the smallest choices can have big consequences down the road.
-It uses the example of how a butterfly flapping its wings in the air can later on, if the circumstances are right, turn into a tornado.
+Butterfly tattoo designs can also reference what’s known as the Butterfly Effect.
+It’s a concept in chaos theory that states that the smallest choices can have big consequences.
+It uses the example of how a butterfly flapping its wings in the air can turn into a tornado later on if the circumstances are right.

 A butterfly tattoo may symbolize the butterfly effect.
 It can remind you that the smallest actions can have big consequences, so take care of the decisions you make every day.
 It’s a reminder to exercise caution and to own your decisions because you’ll have to live with the effects of your choices later in life.